djbrieck/brieckspro/content/posts/do-ipfs-cluster-pins-show-up-in-ipfs/index.md

 ipfs pin ls --type=recursive
 ```

-## Clonclusion
+## Conclusion

 So this does work as expected.
 Pins you add with ipfs-cluster-ctl  will show up as pinned when running ipfs pin ls command, etc.

 **WARNING**:
 If it does not show up then you may have multiple ipfs file systems configured on your computer.
-For example, you are probably runing your ipfs cluster as a different user.
+For example, you are probably running your ipfs cluster as a different user.